Shadow1363/Terminal/README.md

 Feel free to leave a pull request or report an issue, thanks.

 # planned features
+**Priority** - Fix code, it's not very good and kinda broken, so use at own risk
 - download cv command
 - more soundeffects
-- cleaner and neater code
 - fix glow effect
 - more commands
 - easter eggs :)